Everything you need to know if your staff are interested in Chevening

 Having beaten off 98% of applicants to win an award, some successful applicants are unable to convince their employers to allow them to take the time off work to take up this once-in-a-lifetime opportunity.
 There are many reasons why Chevening is not only great for the applicant, it’s good news for their employers too:

 - Training funded by Chevening: The cost of a master’s course worth thousands of pounds is fully-funded by Chevening.
-Whilst they are in the UK, Cheveners (as we call them) also benefit from a range of professional skills training options focused on leadership, presenting and influencing, and creative problem solving.
+Whilst they are in the UK, Cheveners also benefit from a range of professional skills training options focused on leadership, presenting and influencing, and creative problem solving.

 - Better qualified employee: Workforces want to recruit and retain the best candidates.
-Chevening enables your employee to upskill and return with a new qualification, which could give their employers a competitive edge.
+Chevening enables employees to upskill and return with a new qualification, which could give their employers a competitive edge.

 - Global contacts: With nearly 2,000 professionals from all over the world undertaking this programme every year, and a global community of over 50,000 professionals spanning every sector imaginable, who knows which contacts your employee may have easy access to through Chevening.